Blog

-Nasuni Achieves Third-Party Security & Compliance Standards
+Nasuni Achieves Third-Party Enterprise Cybersecurity & Compliance Standards

-April 25, 2023 | Jason Patterson
+April 25, 2023 | Jason Patterson Nasuni Achieves Third-Party Enterprise Cybersecurity & Compliance Standards

 As security threats continue evolving and malicious actors work tirelessly to find new ways to inflict harm, the Information Security team at Nasuni is working even harder to protect our customers, company, and people.
 We’re growing our team of passionate, dedicated engineers and staffers, developing new tools and monitoring systems, and a great deal more.
-Yet a strong security strategy should not be based solely on trust, so we have once again subjected our systems and approaches to third-party validation for an unbiased assessment.
+Yet a strong enterprise cybersecurity strategy should not be based solely on trust, so we have once again subjected our systems and approaches to third-party validation for an unbiased assessment.

 Today we are happy to announce the successful completion of SOC 2 Type 1, CSA STAR Level 2, and HIPAA audits for 2022, in addition to the successful renewal of our ISO/IEC 27001:2013 certified provider status.
 What all of this means, in short, is that Nasuni is satisfying industry-standard best practices for data protection, security, and compliance.
 Here is how the certifications and audits break down: